 Frequently Asked Questions (FAQs):

-If your partner has been acting strangely lately, then that might set your trust issues off.
+If your partner has been acting differently of late, then that might set your trust issues off.
 This could make it so that you are worried about losing loved ones more than usual.
-If you suspect that something is off with your partner, then you really need to talk about it.
-Sometimes people go through personal struggles due to being overworked or dealing with other types of stress in life.
-You shouldn’t assume bad things about your partner before you have a conversation.
+If you suspect that something is off with your partner, it can help to talk about it.
+Sometimes, people go through personal struggles due to being overworked or dealing with other types of stress in life.
+You don’t want to assume bad things about your partner before you have a conversation.

 You can tell a guy is scared of losing you when he tries to keep you close.
 Some men can even be a little bit smothering with affection when they’re afraid of losing their significant others.
 They might start trying really hard to get your attention.
 Typically, a man needs a reason to be afraid of losing loved ones before he would start acting differently.
 If your man sees someone flirting with you, then this could prompt him to act this way.
 There are many things that could make a man (or a person of any other gender) jealous or insecure in a relationship.
 It might be good to think about what you do on social media as well if you don’t want your partner to get the wrong idea.
 Even hitting “share tweet” on a particular tweet could make your partner jealous or nervous about losing you.

 It would be best for you to reassure your significant other to make him feel less scared of losing you if indeed you actually care for him.
 You don’t want him to feel anger, anxiety, and other negative emotions because of your actions.
 Anger anxiety can be particularly troubling and you can avoid this by being a good partner.
 It might be good to know that your man cherishes you enough to feel afraid of losing you, but that doesn’t mean that you should want him to remain scared.
 Be a bit more careful before you hit “share tweet” on social media and try to show your partner that you love him.